Lisa Jennison

 Summary

-Lisa has worked at the University from 2015- seconded as a lecturer practitioner, moving to a full time lecturer's post in 2017.
+Lisa has worked at the University since 2015- seconded as a lecturer practitioner, moving to a full time lecturer's post in 2017.
 She is currently Programme and Module leader for the Professional Nurse Advocate (PNA) and Programme and Module leader for 'Assessment & support for learners in Professional Practice' (mentorship).

 Lisa holds a BSc in Health Professional Studies and an MSc in Health Studies (Leadership and Education).

-Her external roles include: Fellow of the Institute of Health Visiting (IHV).
+Lisa's external roles include: Fellow of the Institute of Health Visiting (IHV).
 IHV Perinatal Mental Health Champion.
 Expert reviewer for ‘Health and Care Research Wales Research for Public and Patient Benefit’.
 External Examiner for Edinburgh Queen Mary’s University.

 Recent outputs